 - Considerate and respectful care.

-- Consideration of spiritual and cultural practices.
+- Consideration of your spiritual and cultural practices.

 - Access to services and care that is medically indicated without regard to race, color, religion, sex, age, national